New ASPHO President Hopes to Increase Awareness Around Pediatric Oncology

 Maria C. Velez, MD, the 2025-2026 president of the American Society of Pediatric Hematology/Oncology (ASPHO), has big plans on how to advance the society and bring more attention to a much-needed specialty.

-While her term is only one year, she is very excited to launch the reassessment of the Society’s strategic plan, set to be executed over the next 3 to 5 years.
-She’ll work with the board members, leadership team, and other members of ASPHO to make sure that it is implemented, to shine a necessary light on the society.
+While her term is only 1 year, she is very excited to launch the reassessment of the society’s strategic plan, set to be executed over the next 3 to 5 years.
+She will work with the board members, the leadership team, and other ASPHO members to make sure it is implemented, to shine a necessary light on the society.

-Additionally, she spoke with CancerNetwork® about how the focus of ASPHO has been, among others, on advocacy and being a reputable resource to various outlets.
-Their collaboration with various oncology groups had added another layer of advocacy and support for the members to, at the same time, benefit the patients and colleagues in the subspecialty.
+Additionally, she spoke with CancerNetwork® about how ASPHO's focus has been, among other things, on advocacy and being a reputable resource to various outlets.
+Its collaboration with various oncology groups has added another layer of advocacy and support for the members to benefit the patients and colleagues in the subspecialty.

-Outside of ASPHO, Velez is a distinguished professor in the Department of Pediatrics, Division of Hematology/Oncology, and former director of the Pediatric Hematology/Oncology Fellowship at LSU Health Sciences Center School of Medicine-New Orleans.
+Velez is a distinguished professor in the Department of Pediatrics, Division of Hematology/Oncology, and former director of the Pediatric Hematology/Oncology Fellowship at Louisiana State University Health Sciences Center School of Medicine, New Orleans.
 Velez also has several leadership roles at Manning Family Children’s New Orleans.

 Transcript: